Sorry, you need to enable JavaScript to visit this website.

 Main principles and goals

-According to the Ordinance on State Grants for Child and Youth Organisations, the purpose of the grant is to support children’s and young people’s independent organisation and influence in the society.
+According to the Ordinance on State Grants for Child and Youth Organisations, the purpose of the grant is to support children’s and young people’s independent organisation and influence in society.

 Public financial support

-Of the year 2024 central government budget for the youth policy area, about 24 million euros (SEK 280 million) were deposited as a state grant to youth organisations, according to the Swedish Agency for Youth and Civil Society's 2025 appropriation directive.
+Of the 2024 central government budget for the youth policy area, about 24 million euros (SEK 280 million) were allocated as a state grant to youth organisations, according to the Swedish Agency for Youth and Civil Society's 2025 appropriation directive.
 Organisational grants may be provided to non-profit child and youth organisations that have at least 1 000 members between 6 and 25 years of age, and that have member associations in at least five counties.

 Organisation grants may also be provided to: